Higher-dimensional generalization of Youngs' theorem and circular colorings: Acknowledgement

 \section{Acknowledgement}

-The first author and the second author were supported in part by JSPS KAKENHI Grant Numbers 23K13006 and JP23K12975, respectively.
+The first author and the second author were supported in part by JSPS KAKENHI Grant Numbers JP23K13006 and JP23K12975, respectively.
 The authors are grateful to Yuta Nozaki and Kenta Ozeki for discussions regarding their recent work \cite{Kaiseretal}.
+The authors are grateful to the anonymous referees for their insightful and helpful comments.
+In particular, one of the referees kindly brought the recent work \cite{KrebsSankar} of Krebs and Sankar to our attention.